Neighborhood Forest

 Gives free trees to kids every Earth Day.

 We are pleased to announce that the Parkland Community Library is participating in the 17th annual Neighborhood Forest Free Trees for Kids program this spring, in observance of Earth Day.
-This initiative provides children within our community with free trees for planting, thereby contributing to the enhancement of our environment’s greenery and health.
+This initiative provides children in our community with free trees to plant, thereby enhancing our environment’s greenery and health.
 Engaging our youth in such activities fosters a love and respect for nature from an early age.

 Participation in the Neighborhood Forest Free Trees for Kids program not only benefits the environment but also empowers children to play an active role in positively influencing their community.
 Planting trees advances the overall health of our planet and establishes a lasting legacy for future generations.
 We sincerely appreciate the opportunity to be involved in this meaningful initiative and anticipate its positive impact on our community.

-We courteously invite all families within Parkland to partake in this program in celebration of Earth Day.
+We cordially invite all families in Parkland to participate in this program celebrating Earth Day.
 United in effort, we can effect change and foster a more sustainable future.
 Let us come together to plant trees, nurture our environment, and demonstrate to our children the significance of caring for our planet.
-Thank you for your support in helping us make our community greener and healthier for everyone.
+Thank you for your support in making our community greener and healthier for everyone.

 Trees will be distributed during Earth Week.